 alongside enclave threads.
 RPC threads issue system calls on behalf of enclave

 threads.
 This allows “exitless” design when application threads never leave

 the enclave (except for a few syscalls where there is no benefit, e.g.,

 If user specifies

 0 or omits this directive, then no RPC threads are

 created and all system calls perform an enclave exit (“normal” execution).

 Note that the number of created RPC threads must match the maximum number of simultaneous enclave threads.
 If there are more RPC threads, then CPU time is wasted.
 If there are less RPC threads, some enclave threads may starve, especially if there are many blocking system calls by other enclave threads.

 The Exitless feature may be detrimental for performance.
 It trades slow OCALLs/ECALLs for fast shared-memory communication at the cost of occupying more CPU cores and burning more CPU cycles.
 For example, a single-threaded Redis instance on Linux becomes 5-threaded on Graphene with Exitless.
 Thus, Exitless may negatively impact throughput but may improve latency.

 This syntax ensures that the CPU features are available and enabled for the enclave.
-If the options are set in the manifest but the features are unavailable on the platform, enclave initialization should fail.
-If the options are unset, enclave initialization should succeed even if these features are unavailable on the platform.
+If the options are set in the manifest but the features are unavailable on the platform, enclave initialization will fail.
+If the options are unset, enclave initialization will succeed even if these features are unavailable on the platform.